MesropyanGrigor/math-web-service/README.md

 Web service accepts a function short name and value or values as inputs and return the corresponding calculated value.

 During Service running all called functions are monitored, for that created 'monitor.log' file.
-Will be logged python math's module function name with its argument and run time in seconds.
+Will be logged python math's module function name with its argument and run time in seconds and microseconds.

-It is presumed that negative value will not be provided.
+It is presumed that negative value will not be provided, as otherwise will be provided error message.

 Example: